fador/mineserver/README.md

 # Mineserver
+*by Fador & Nredor and others*

 Custom Minecraft server software written in C++.

-*by Fador & Nredor and others*

 You can find the core team from #mineserver @ irc.freenode.net Also mail to developers@mineserver.be will reach us.

     Copyright (c) 2010-2012, The Mineserver Project

-### NOTICE
-Server still lacks features compared to original minecraft server.
+**NOTICE:** Server still lacks features compared to original minecraft server.

 **Supported platforms**